mithi/react-philosophies/README.md

 </details>

-Note: This is a simplified version of a component that I've actually seen in production
+Note: The example above is a simplified version of a component that I've actually seen in production

 <details>
-    <summary>❌ Not-so-good solution</summary>
+    <summary>❌ View not-so-good solution</summary>

 ```tsx
 const ShopCategoryTile = ({